- A five-day intensive lab — focused on screenwriting, the creative process, and the business of film — to take place in March 2020

 - Peer-to-peer mentorship with the selected participants

-- Complimentary access to the 2019 Toronto International Film Festival
+- Access to the 2020 Toronto International Film Festival

-- Complimentary access to TIFF’s Industry Conference, Business Centre, and Delegate Resources
+- Access to TIFF’s Industry Conference, Business Centre, and Delegate Resources

 - A complimentary one-year Industry Membership